ABOUT OUR TRIPS

 We offer trips with pre-scheduled dates for individuals or small groups, or if you have a large group, contact us to set up flexible start dates around your schedules!

 11-Day Trips (10 days in the wilderness).
 Participate in route planning, navigation, and advanced camp skills while exploring some of the remotest areas of the Boundary Waters.
-Cost $735.
-Grades 9-adult
+Grade 9-adult.

 8-Day Trips (7 days in the wilderness).
 Get off the beaten path and watch for wildlife, pictographs, and northern lights as you paddle and portage on a wilderness adventure.
-Cost $560.
-Grades 7-adult.
+Grade 7-adult.

 6-Day Trips (5 days in the wilderness).
 A perfect blend of challenge and relaxation.
 A great first trip into the Boundary Waters.
 Paddle beautiful lakes, try out portaging, and enjoy swimming, singing, games, and nature.
-Cost $450.
-Grades 7-adult.
+Grade 7-adult.

 4-Day Trips (3 days in the wilderness).
 Paddle beautiful lakes and take it easy while swimming, singing, and exploring near-by islands and bays.
-Cost $315.
-Grades 7-adult.
+Grade 7-adult.

 Destinations – North Country Rock-n-Wilderness (did you miss the application deadline?
 Contact us anyway to see if we have spots!)

-Spend 7 days in the wilderness plus time for rock climbing and kayaking in Duluth, MN.
+Spend 7 days in the wilderness plus time for rock-climbing and kayaking in Duluth, MN.
 Ages 12-14.
+Cost: $1,210.
+N.B.
+These trips visit the Quetico, the permits for which cost more.

-Spend 10 days in the wilderness plus time for rock climbing and kayaking in Duluth, MN.
+Spend 10 days in the wilderness plus time for rock-climbing and kayaking in Duluth, MN.
 Ages 15-18.
+Cost $1,430.
+N.B.
+These trips visit the Quetico, the permits for which cost more.

-Leadership – Guide in Training: For girls ages 16+ who want to learn to lead wilderness canoe trips.
+Guide-in-Training: For girls ages 16+ who want to learn to lead wilderness canoe trips.
 Plan to attend a minimum of three trips to assure adequate training.
-Contact our summer director, Ann McNally, at mcnally.ann@gmail.com to schedule.
+Please contact us at GIT@nlcbaa.org and the Program Director will contact you.

 Camp Care Day.
 Help prepare the camp by planting gardens, cleaning cabins, raking leaves, and more.
 Participants will receive a $15 coupon toward registration at any summer camp.

 Canoe Base Sampler Day.
-Arrange a date with our summer director to visit and explore the canoe base.
+Arrange a date with our program director to visit and explore the canoe base.
 Learn some paddling basics, meet the guides, and enjoy a floating lunch.
-The program runs from 10am-4pm and is usually of interest to Brownie and Junior troops within a few hours driving distance of Ely.
-Cost, $25.
-Contact mcnally.ann@gmail.com to schedule.
+The program runs from 10am-4pm and is usually of interest to Brownie and Junior troops within a few hours driving distance of Ely. $30.

 Canoe Base Visit / Free Paddle.
-Any troop or Girl Scout and her family is welcome for a free 2-hour visit to explore the canoe base, practice portaging a canoe, go out for a paddle in the bay, meet our guides, or make a campfire.
+Any troop or Girl Scout and her family is welcome for a free two-hour visit to explore the canoe base, practice portaging a canoe, go out for a paddle in the bay, meet our guides, or make a campfire.
 All ages, free.
-Contact mcnally.ann@gmail.com to schedule.

 Women in the Wilderness.
 Take an all-adult trip with other wilderness women.
 Let your guides know what you want – challenging portages, relaxation by the lake, or both!
 For women of all ages, 18+.
-Cost $470.
+6 days.

 What is Included in the Cost?